-The " gold standard ", accepted by everybody to evaluate the efficacy of a remedy is a meta-analysis or a systematic audit of RCTs.
-Since 1991, 6 comprehensive reviews concerning homeopathy were published.
+The "gold standard", accepted by everybody to evaluate the efficacy of a remedy is a meta-analysis or a systematic audit of RCTs.
+Since 1991, six comprehensive reviews concerning homeopathy were published.

-The conclusion of most comprehensive systematic reviews was that homeopathy has a positive and specific effect greater than placebo alone.
-Several randomized and controlled studies (RCT) showed a statistic significant difference between homeopathy and placebo.
+The conclusion of most comprehensive systematic reviews has been that homeopathy has a positive and specific effect greater than placebo alone.
+Several randomized and controlled studies (RCT) showed a statistical significance difference between homeopathy and placebo.
 More research is justified.

-Report about all comprehensive systematic reviews on homeopathic trials.
+Report about all comprehensive systematic reviews on homeopathic trials

-Kleijnen & al. 1991 (18) British Medical Journal.
+- Kleijnen & al. 1991 (23) British Medical Journal.
 105 studies with interpretable results.
-Meta-analysis based on validated criteria.

-- 77% of the studies show positive result for homeopathy. - The results are mostly favourable for homeopathy regarding the quality of trials. - " There is a legal argument for further evaluation of homeopathy".

-Boissel & al. 1996 (19) Report for the European commission.
+Meta-analysis based on validated criteria. - 77 % of the studies show positive result for homeopathy. - The results are mostly favourable for homeopathy regarding the quality of trials. - "There is a legal argument for further evaluation of homeopathy". - Boissel & al. 1996 (24) Report for the European commission.
 15 studies.
-Inclusion of only very rigorous studies (highest quality).

-- $\blacksquare$ Combined p-values for the 15 studies is significant. (p = 0.0002). - " It is evident that homeopathy is more efficient than placebo". - Little evidence for non-published negative results. - Further research is justified.

-Linde & al. 1997 (20) The Lancet.
-89 studies.

-- "Odds ratio" combined 2.45 (95% CI, 2.05-2.93) in favour of homeopathy. - "Odds ratio" for the best 26 studies was 1.66. - It is not possible that the clinical effects of homeopathy are due completely to placebo.

-Linde and Melchart 1998 (21) Journal of Alternative and Complementary Medicine.
-32 studies, inclusion of studies on invidualised homeopathy only (19).

-- Individualised homeopathy is more efficient than a placebo: the value of the combined coefficient was 1.62 (95% CI, 1.17-2.23). - Further pragmatic research is justified.
+Inclusion of only very rigorous studies (highest quality). - Combined p-values for the 15 studies is significant. (p = 0.0002). - "It is evident that homeopathy is more efficient than placebo". - Little evidence for non-published negative results. - Further research is justified. - Linde & al. 1997 (25) The Lancet.
+89 studies. - "Odds ratio" combined 2.45 (95 % CI, 2.05-2.93) in favour of homeopathy. - "Odds ratio" for the best 26 studies was 1.66. - It is not possible that the clinical effects of homeopathy are due completely to placebo. - Linde and Melchart 1998 (26) Journal of Alternative and Complementary Medicine.
+32 studies, inclusion of studies on invidualised homeopathy only (24). - Individualised homeopathy is more efficient than a placebo: the value of the combined coefficient was 1.62 (95 % CI, 1.17-2.23). - Further pragmatic research is justified.

-Cucherat & al. 2000 (22) European Journal of Clinical Pharmacology.
-16 trials representing 17 comparisons with placebo (based on data from the Boissel 1996 study).

-- Several studies have positive results.
-More trials have a positive result than would be expected to chance alone.

-- Publication bias is unlikely.

-- More clinical trials are needed.

-Shang & al. 2005 (23) Lancet.
-110 trials included, but the final conclusion is based on a selection of 8 trials.

-- Final conclusion (8 heterogeneous trials): weak evidence for a specific effect of homeopathic remedies, but strong evidence for specific effects of conventional interventions - Presented as comparison of homeopathy and carefully matched conventional trials, but data about conclusive trials were missing - Quality of homeopathy trials is better: 21 (19%) good quality trials for homeopathy, 9 (8%) for conventional medicine. - Homeopathy is effective for acute upper respiratory tract infections (odds ratio 0.36 [95% CI 0.26-0.50]), based on 8 trials without indications for bias.
+- Cucherat & al. 2000 (27) European Journal of Clinical Pharmacology.
+16 trials representing 17 comparisons with placebo (based on data from the Boissel 1996 study). - Several studies have positive results.
+More trials have a positive result than would be expected to chance alone. - Publication bias is unlikely. - More clinical trials are needed. - Shang & al. 2005 (28) Lancet.
+110 trials included, but the final conclusion is based on a selection of 8 trials - Final conclusion (8 heterogeneous trials): weak evidence for a specific effect of homeopathic remedies, but strong evidence for specific effects of conventional interventions - Presented as comparison of homeopathy and carefully matched conventional trials, but data about conclusive trials were missing - Quality of homeopathy trials is better: 21 (19 %) good quality trials for homeopathy, 9 (8 %) for conventional medicine. - Homeopathy is effective for acute upper respiratory tract infections (odds ratio 0•36 [95 % CI 0•26-0•50]), based on 8 trials without indications for bias. - Bornhöft G., Matthiesen P. 2011.
+Report for the Swiss Federal Office of Public Heath.
+This report used the health technology assessment (HTA) method examining not only the efficacy of a particular intervention but also its "real world effectiveness", its appropriateness, safety and costs.
+This report is fully in line with the principles of EBM, unlike assessments based only on RCTs.